-The state tax rates calculated in this paper are average Kansas tax rates.
+The state tax rates calculated in this paper are average Georgia tax rates.
 The general strategy employed is as follows.
 First, total income is categorized as labor income or capital income and private expenditures are categorized as consumption or investment.
 Second, tax revenues are classified as revenues generated from taxes on labor income, capital income, private consumption expenditures, or private investment.
 To find a given tax rate, we divide each category of tax revenue by the corresponding income or expenditure.
 Since we compute tax rates in the same fashion each year, we drop time subscripts for the rest of this section.

-Data on tax revenues come from U.S. Census Bureau Survey of State Government Tax Collections (STC) and the Kansas Department of Revenue individual income tax annual report for Tax Year 2020.32 Data on income and expenditures come from regional BEA data.
+Data on tax revenues come from U.S. Census Bureau Survey of State Government Tax Collections (STC) and the U.S. Internal Revenue Service for tax year 2020.18 Data on income and expenditures come from regional BEA data.
 In any given year, total tax revenues collected by the government are the sum of taxes on production and imports (TPI), social security contributions, direct taxes on households (HHT), and direct taxes on corporations.
 The following sections detail the steps we take to categorize these tax revenues and calculate average tax rates.